-- 41. (1) Subject to the provisions of this Ordinance, the Seller's lien. unpaid seller of goods who is in possession of them is entitled to retain possession of them until payment or tender of the price in the following cases, namely- - (a) where the goods have been sold without any stipulation as to credit; - (b) where the goods have been sold on credit, but the term of credit has expired; - (c) where the buyer becomes insolvent. - (2) The seller may exercise his right of lien notwithstanding that he is in possession of the goods as agent or bailee or custodier for the buyer.
+41. (1) Subject to this Act, the unpaid seller of goods who is in possession of them is entitled to retain possession of them until payment or tender of the price in the following cases:

+- (a) where the goods have been sold without any stipulation as to credit; - (b) where the goods have been sold on credit, but the term of credit has expired; - (c) where the buyer becomes insolvent.

-Lien after part delivery.
+(2) The seller may exercise his right of lien notwithstanding that he is in possession of the goods as agent or bailee or custodier for the buyer.

 42. Where an unpaid seller has made part delivery of the goods, he may exercise his right of lien or retention on the remainder unless such part delivery has been made under such circumstances as to show an agreement to waive the lien or right of retention.